alepinzon/spring-boot-log-request/README.md

 # spring-boot-log-request

-To test the endpoints and check the request log, we can use the following commands:
+This example logs every HTTP request using a CommonsRequestLoggingFilter in a Spring boot application You can test the endpoints and check the request logs with the following commands:

 GET
 ```